eigenlucy/spacebridgehabpcb/README.md

 See atopile docs for detailed guides on usage: https://docs.atopile.io/atopile/introduction.
 Install instructions below

 ### Building the project
+1: Clone the required submodules with ```$ git submodule update --init --recursive```

-1: Build the project to select components based on JLCPCB availability and load them into the kicad PCB
+2: Build the project to select components based on JLCPCB availability and load them into the kicad PCB
 ``` $ ato build -t all```

-2: Complete/review the layout with Kicad Standalone PCB editor
+3: Complete/review the layout with Kicad Standalone PCB editor

-3: Gerbers/PCBA files are generated through an Actions run on a commit and placed in the build artifacts folder
+4: Gerbers/PCBA files are generated through an Actions run on a commit and placed in the build artifacts folder

 ### Linux Install (should work with Ubuntu, Debian, Arch, and NixOS)
 1: Install [uv](https://github.com/astral-sh/uv)